runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 > "This question is either trivially easy, or nightmarishly complex, depending on what you're trying to achieve." - from Processing.org forum on how to find complementary color.

+THERE ARE BIG BIG PROBLEMS: http://forums.adobe.com/thread/75007 All these rules are based on the color wheel, and most color theorists use RYB, not RGB.
+This means that complementary, triadic + all other colors are different depending on the model.
+Problem: We are working in both worlds: screen and print.

 RGB

 CMYK